AtmolanderMimi/basm/book/src/built-in-instructions.md

 ```

 *Now, most basm professionals don't want you to know this... but it's acceptable for the two output addresses of `COPY` to be the same.*
-Doing so will copy the value of the cell twice in the same place, practically doubleing it.
+Doing so will copy the value of the cell twice in the same place, practically doubling it.
 Although I know it is safe in this circumstance to have two address arguments with the same value due to the fact that *I kinda made the language*,
 this is not a safe bet to take on *ANY OTHER* instruction! (pretty cool though)